GreatGatsby-js/grace-shopper/README.md

 2. Users and guests can choose one or more items to add to cart.
 3. Guests are requested to sign up and login for placing an order.
 4. Logged-in users can place the order after adding their products to the cart.
-5. The cart allows the users and guests to increase and decrease the quantity of the products they added to the cart before placing an order.
+5. The cart allows the users and guests to delete a product and increase or decrease the quantity of the products they added to the cart before placing an order.
-6. The cart of the logged-in user empties after checkout.
+6. The cart of the logged-in user empties after confirming the order.
 7. The admin can view all users and products.
 8. The admin can add or delete or update information of the product.